bitwiseag/aws-lambda-sms-notification-ec2-status/README.md

+The mobile number should be E.164 format but without the + character.

+eg,

+You want to send a message to a number,

+The country code is 44

+The mobile number is (0)7700 900123

+The E.164 format would be +447700900123

+Remove the + character

 # Send SMS alert with count & type of running EC2 instances

 I created this lambda function to send me the count and type of EC2 instances running in my account *(Yes, I'm burnt few times by unused EMR clusters).